jennarim/Reddit-Clone/README.md

 * [Passport.js](http://www.passportjs.org/) -  Authentication middleware for Node.js
   * used to support user registration/login functionality
 * [Constraint Validation API](https://developer.mozilla.org/en-US/docs/Web/API/Constraint_validation) - Client side form validation

+## Project Status
+This project is currently finished, but has a few extra features to be developed further (see To-do).